Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Install Agent on Edge Cluster

-This content describes how to install the Open Horizon agent on k3s or microk8s - lightweight and small Kubernetes cluster solutions.
+This content describes how to install the Open Horizon agent on K3s or MicroK8s - lightweight and small Kubernetes cluster solutions.

-Note These instructions assume that the Hub was configured to listen on an external IP using SSL transport.
+Note: These instructions assume that the Hub was configured to listen on an external IP using SSL transport.
 For more information about setting up an All-in-1 Management Hub see here

 1. Log in to your edge cluster as root